Hilton Koch: Late night television ads

-In 2000, Conan O'Brien staged a competition on Late Night with Conan O'Brien between two of Houston's middle-of-the-night advertisers, Jim McIngvale ("Save You Money") from Gallery Furniture and chainsaw-wielding Hilton Koch ("That's a fact, Jack") from Hilton Furniture.
+In 2000, Conan O'Brien staged a competition on Late Night with Conan O'Brien between two of the show's advertisers, Jim McIngvale of Gallery Furniture and Koch.
 Hilton Furniture won the Late Night battle of the ads contest, and O'Brien brought Hilton to New York to appear on Late Night as well as for "an advertiser makeover" from Foote, Cone & Belding.
 During this remote, O'Brien met his future wife Liza Powel, who was a copywriter with FCB.

 Personal

 Koch hails from the small town of Braithwaite, Louisiana near New Orleans.
 He attended Nicholls State University where he was president of Tau Kappa Epsilon fraternity.